February 11, 2026 Meeting

 Fender’s Blue by Chris Calhoun

+The Nature Conservancy (TNC), an international non-profit conservation organization, has been instrumental in conservation and management projects in the southern Willamette Valley for nearly four decades.
+TNC is dedicated to implementing science-based management to protect and enhance native plant and animal populations.
+Willow Creek Preserve has one of the largest Fender’s Blue Butterfly meta-populations in the Eugene Recovery Zone.
 Sophie Linden is the Willamette Basin Steward for The Nature Conservancy and works on TNC lands in the south Willamette Valley.
 As steward, Sophie brings a background in botany and plant ecology and has worked in the Willamette Valley for the better part of 10 years.